Karl von Abel

 In other issues Abel showed his absolutist and ultramontane position.
-He authorized an edict disallowing the use of all modern terms, which try to foist the principle of classes with a representative one.
+He authorized an edict disallowing the use of all "modern terms, which try to foist the principle of classes with a representative one".
 As an example, the term of Ministry of the State was forbidden as the king must unite all power in himself.
 Several affronts against his precursor Wallerstein resulted in a duel which he lost.

-Wallerstein lead the opposition forming mainly in the newly acquired provinces of the kingdom against the paternalism of the Ministry.
+Wallerstein lead the opposition forming mainly in the kingdom's newly acquired territories against the paternalism of the Ministry.
 In the Diet of 1846 he openly fought the existing system.
 Abel could not avert the claims that he had broken the principle of parity, and that the Christian party was in contact with radical elements.
 For this the King lost his trust in Abel, and removed him as Ministry of Culture and Education.

-Abel was dismissed from power on 17 February 1847 when he and the other ministers opposed the naturalisation of the Kings' young lady Lola Montez.
+Abel was dismissed from power on 17 February 1847 when he and the other ministers opposed the naturalisation of the King's mistress, Lola Montez.
 Afterwards, he had not only to suffer the disgrace of the king he had served for a long time, but was also repudiated by the members of his own party.
-He was appointed as envoy to the Kingdom of Sardinia, but refused to take the charge until the reign of Maximilian II of Bavaria.
 In 1848 Abel was voted into the Second Chamber of the Bavarian Parliament, where his former administration was attacked from all sides.